Digital-Media/HagenbergThesis/README.md

 ## Sample documents

+Each sample document is based on a custom LaTeX document class (e.g., ``hgbthesis.cls``) and various style files  (``hgb.sty``, ...).
+The style files can also be used independently for other kinds of documents.
 The following sample documents are currently available:

 | Name | Document Type | ZIP | Overleaf |